Kresy: Polish minority after World War II

 Despite the expulsion of most of ethnic Poles from the Soviet Union between 1944 and 1958, the Soviet census of 1959 still counted around 1.5 million ethnic Poles remaining in the USSR:

 According to a more recent census, there were about 295,000 Poles in Belarus in 2009 (3.1% of the Belarus population).

 Notable people

-A number of influential figures in Polish history were born in the area of kresy (note: the redirected list does not include Poles born in the cities of Lwów (Lviv), and Wilno (Vilnius) - see List of Leopolitans, List of Vilnius-related people).
+A number of influential figures in Polish history were born in the area of kresy (note: the redirected list does not include Poles born in the cities of Lwów (Lviv), and Wilno (Vilnius) - see List of people from Lviv, List of people from Vilnius).
 The family of former President of Poland, Bronisław Komorowski, allegedly hails from northern Lithuania.
 The mother of Bogdan Zdrojewski, Minister of Culture and National Heritage is from Boryslav, and the father of former First Lady Jolanta Kwaśniewska was born in Wołyń, where his sister was murdered in 1943 by the Ukrainian nationalists.

+The macro region of Kresy denotes the Eastern historical provinces of the Kingdom of Poland and the Grand Duchy of Lithuania.
+In the 20th century during the Second Republic of Poland it was the term for its Eastern Borderlands.
+Following the "Fourth Partition of Poland", the Tehran, Yalta and Potsdam Conferences, in the wake of the Second World War, ratified the annexation of the Kresy territories by the Soviet Union.
+They were apportioned to Lithuania, Belarus and Ukraine where they remain.

+A number of notable or influential figures from Polish history were born in the former macroregion (note: the following list does not include Poles born in the cities of Lwów (Lviv), and Wilno (Vilnius) - see List of Leopolitans, List of Vilnius-related people).